eth-cscs/sarus/doc/config/configuration_reference.rst

 tempDir (string, REQUIRED)
 --------------------------
-Absolute path to the directory where Sarus will create a temporary folder to expand layers when pulling and loading images
+Absolute path to the directory where Sarus will create temporary files and folders for various purposes, like unpacking filesystem layers when pulling and loading images.

 Recommended value: ``/tmp``